Welcome to F97.BE!

 For more than thirty years in IT, I have worked on systems where reliability is paramount, including critical infrastructure and intelligent automation, where a single fault can cascade into real-world consequences.
 One of my proudest collaborations was with my late business partner, Dr. Rein Scheele.
 Together we developed the AT Mobimeter (Abstract) for the Dutch Government, a usage-based vehicle taxation model that anticipated today’s debates about mobility, fairness, and sustainability.
 A change in government meant the system was never implemented, a missed opportunity, as the Netherlands is now grappling with the very questions we had already solved decades ago.

-For example, I designed the first generation of portable computers for the ABC measurement container for the former Federal Office for Civil Protection (BZS) in Germany, as well as the first generation of signage computers for Munich Airport, which powered the plasma screens used there at the time.
-These projects taught me early on how to combine reliability with innovation in environments where failure was not an option.
-The latter project also showed me what can happen when companies cut costs by using cheaper off-the-shelf hardware instead of the industrial-grade components I had planned.
-So when I say that failure is not an option, I know what I am talking about.
+I am a specialist in creating custom hardware for mission-critical environments, where reliability and innovation must go hand in hand.
+Early in my career, I designed the first generation of portable computers for the ABC measurement container of the former Federal Office for Civil Protection (BZS) in Germany, and later the first generation of signage computers for Munich Airport, which powered the plasma displays used there at the time.
+These projects taught me that in demanding environments, failure simply isn’t an option.
+The Munich Airport experience also made clear what happens when organizations cut costs by replacing engineered, industrial-grade systems with cheaper off-the-shelf components.
+So when I say that reliability matters, I speak from experience.

 Alongside technical development, I have worked extensively in sales and business-facing roles.
 This means I understand both perspectives: the practical needs of organizations and the technical realities of engineering.
 This combination allows me to translate agile business processes into robust technical systems, bridging the gap between strategy and implementation, and ensuring that solutions are not only functional but also aligned with real-world goals.

 Today my work spans two domains.
-I serve as a software trainer for an English company, guiding employees through the complexities of a custom ERP system and helping them turn process into productivity.
-In parallel, at CAM-AI Ingenieurbüro für intelligente Sicherheitstechnik, I contribute to a groundbreaking system that enhances traditional “dumb” security cameras with AI-driven recognition, bringing intelligence and adaptability to existing infrastructure.
-Both roles reflect what I do best: making complex technology understandable, practical, and ready to deliver real-world value.
+I guide employees of an English company through the complexities of a custom ERP system, helping them turn process into productivity.
+In my free time, I am developing NeuralWeave AI, my own AI image indexer and visual search engine, built for professionals who value privacy, performance, and control.
+Both roles reflect what I do best, making complex technology understandable, practical, and ready to deliver real world value.

 Technology continues to evolve, and so do I. Curiosity drives me to keep learning, keep building, and keep turning ideas into systems that not only work today but shape the future.